oovm/tailwind-rs/projects/tailwind-to-css/src/modules/transition/duration/readme.md

-Utilities for skewing elements with transform.
+Utilities for controlling the duration of CSS transitions.

 ## Example